Programming-0101/TheBook/Topic/F/Examples/Angle.md

 Write the code for the Angle class.
 The solution must meet the following requirements (new requirements are in bold):

-* Should get and set the angle’s value (in degrees)
+* Should get and set the angle's value (in degrees)
 * Should calculate the equivalent angle in Radians and Grads, using the following formulas:
   * Radians = Degrees * (π / 180)
   * Grads = Radians * (200 / π)